georgeiliadis91/react-base-project/README.md

 # Base React App Template for Projects.

 This is a dockerised react dev enviroment that **hot reloads**.
+It is bootstraped wtih create-react-app (CRA), in case you believe that CRA is too bloated (which is not anymore) and you want to customise
 It includes a base structure with Routing, Alert, User Auth Flows, Global Loading State, Redux and its Build.
 And most importantly Typescript.

 Installed libraries: